A Life Discovered - Cover

 He shook his head, trying to focus on the task at hand.
 He saw the line of horse-drawn cabs lined up, and his mum had given him a money purse to use on his journey.
 Something inside his head told him to walk instead.
 It was just a feeling, but the barge crew had given him directions to his lodgings, and it wasn’t far, so he walked.
 He set out, and as he walked towards the city centre and the number of people around him in the streets gradually increased, he started to feel uncomfortable.
 He was a village boy, not a city boy.
 He put his head down and carried on walking.

-Eventually, he arrived at his lodging just as the daylight faded and the temperature went from chilly to cold.
+Eventually, he arrived at his lodging just as the daylight faded and the temperature dropped from chilly to cold.
 At least the lodging house looked reasonably smart from the outside.
-He entered the door and found a woman standing by a small desk.
+He entered the door and found a woman sitting behind a small desk.
 He pulled the letter he’d received at home from his jacket pocket, quickly re-read it and approached her.
 “Good afternoon.
 Do you have a room in the name of the Minshull Foundation?”

-She found a key and gave him directions to his room.
+She looked him up and down, as if assessing whether he was the sort of person she wanted in her lodging house, then found a key and gave him directions to his room.

 Rhys found the room, unlocked the door and walked in.
 He was surprised to see that the room was very nice.
 It had a large bed, quality furnishings and a fire burning brightly in the grate.
-There was a private bathroom and toilet facilities.
+There was a private bathroom with toilet facilities.
 As lovely as he’d had at home, if not a little more so.
-He flopped on the bed on his back and took several deep breaths.
+He flopped on the bed and took several deep breaths.
 Again, he felt alone.
 He’d always had his mum around, his friends, or one of their parents.
 Yet here he was, the best part of a day’s sailing from everyone he knew.
-It wasn’t at all a pleasant feeling.
+It wasn’t a pleasant feeling at all.

-The crowds in the street had lessened now that dark was approaching.
+The onset of dusk had lessened the crowds in the street.
 It was a ten-minute walk to the address.
 When he arrived, he knocked on the heavy wooden door.
 A panel in the door slid open, and a set of eyes peered out at him before the panel closed again, and he could hear bolts being pulled back behind the door.

 The door opened to reveal a tall man standing behind it.
-He held his hand out.
+“Come in,” he said to Rhys, who stepped across the threshold.
+The man closed and bolted the door behind Rhys, then held his hand out.
 “Welcome, Rhys.
-I’m glad you made it safely,” he said.
+I’m glad you got here safely,” he said.

 Rhys shook the man’s hand.
 “I’ve no idea why I’m here, but thank you for your welcome.”

-The man let go of Rhys’s hand and smiled.
+The man broke the handshake and smiled.
 “I suppose so, but please follow me, and things will become clearer.”
+He led Rhys down a short corridor and into a room.
+Rhys followed.

 The room looked like a library; the walls were lined with bookshelves containing books of all sizes and, judging by their condition, of all ages.
-A fire roared in the fireplace, making the room warmer than comfortable.
+A fire roared in the fireplace, making the room warmer than Rhys was comfortable with.
 A woman sat in one of four leather chairs arranged by the fire.
 She looked older than anyone Rhys had ever seen.
-Joshua’s grandfather back in Solvstrom was supposed to be over 60 years old, and she looked even older than him!
+Joshua’s grandfather, back in Solvstrom, was supposed to be over 60 years old, and she looked even older than him!
 She was looking at him with interest.

 Rhys remembered his manners and offered her his hand, which she took.
 “Good evening.
 I’m Rhys,” he said to her.